 SAMK has wide international connections and partnership universities in many countries.
 International operations include exchange of students, trainees, teachers and experts, development of study contents in cooperation with foreign counterparts, internationalizing study plans and implementing various R&D projects.

 As a SAMK student you can participate in international student and trainee exchange.
 All studies and training periods undertaken abroad will be counted as full in your graduation, if the studies and training have been completed according to SAMK regulations.
 Consequently, your study time does not prolong.
-A usual practice is to leave for exchange after the second academic year and the exchange time varies from six months to one year.
+A usual practice is to leave for exchange after the second academic year and the exchange time varies from one semester to one academic year.

 Each campus has a contact person for international affairs who can be contacted for further information about studying and training abroad.